You are considered an international student if all of the following are true:

 - CSS Profile *

 Note: If your required documents do not appear to align with the information that you are able to procure, upload your documentation in lieu of the required documentation along with a brief, signed note of explanation for the Financial Aid Office.
 Ultimately, the Financial Aid Office must have official, attested documentation to corroborate the information that your family reported on the CSS Profile.
 Your family must determine for itself the clearest and most accurate way to accomplish that.
+Also note that when uploading documents to your portal, please use only standard alphanumeric symbols in the file name.
+If you are unable to upload information, you may want to try to change the file name to more standard alphanumeric symbols.

 The Financial Aid Office requires non-U.S. citizens to use attested, third-party income and asset documentation to complete the CSS Profile, which is the annual application for consideration of need-based financial aid from Swarthmore College.
 Official income documentation varies from country to country.
 Use the income documentation that pertains to your home country to complete your CSS Profile.
 If your home country has an annual reporting of income to a national agency, similar to the Internal Revenue Service (IRS) in the United States, you very likely have these documents in your possession already.

 Swarthmore College’s Financial Aid Office uses the forms you upload to verify the information that you/your parents reported on your CSS Profile.
 If your parents own a business, or they do not have official income documentation, they will need to request third-party income documentation from their employer(s) and/or present a signed letter on company letterhead that has been attested and that includes the name, signature, and company server email address of the person verifying your income.
 The documentation must be legitimate and may not be easily reproduced.
-The onus of providing genuine verifiable documentation rests with your family.
+The onus of providing genuine, verifiable documentation rests with your family.

-Financial Aid Application Deadlines for Current Students Submit CompleteD Application By
+Financial Aid Application Deadlines for Current Students

 Receive Decision By